dsobolev/lucky-test-app/README.md

 ## State of the repo

 - Page to get link - ready
-- Page A - just HTML, non-functional
+- **Page A** - just HTML, non-functional
 - `LuckyService` - contains all the win/loose logic, with Unit tests provided.

+## To Finish
+- Routes to re-generate/delete link
+- Route for history entries (+ Model + migration)
+- Minimalistic front-end to handle AJAX on **Page A**
+- Job for creating history entries

+Might be:
+- dockerised app, to fix PHP version.
+Or _sail_ usage.
+(Dockerfile doesn't work, sadly)